-Setting off at 9pm in the evening from Eccleshall I head north for Sandbach.
+Setting off at 9pm in the evening from Eccleshall I headed north for Sandbach.
 I have never been this way before so it was interesting to recognise different landmarks (roads and junctions) along the way.
 I came across a war memorial (near Hill Chorlton) with amazing stone carvings of a soldier and a sailor.

 The roads during this section are mostly good with a mixture of Lanes, B-roads and A-roads.
 This made progression easy as the pace was quick and the road surface was smooth.
 Arriving at Sandbach petrol station (26miles) I discovered that they were closed for renovation so I pushed on for Dean Row.

 When I arrived at Dean Row petrol station, it was closed due to the till system not working but the chap behind the glass was happy to fill my water bottles.
-I took ten minutes before heading for Knutsford (I cycled pass a couple of 24hr petrol station on the way) where I took 5 minutes to watch the planes fly over head, every 3 minutes.
+I took ten minutes before heading for Knutsford (I cycled pass a couple of 24hr petrol station on the way) where I took 5 minutes to watch the planes fly overhead, every 3 minutes.
 Note to self, don’t move to Knutsford!
 Getting to Knutsford was mostly flat and I was expecting some hills as indicated in the route description.
 There were two notable climbs when they came but they were over quickly.
-I crossed a bridge (Acton Bridge, 66miles) that reminded me of the bridges in Holland which I crossed when traced the WW2 operation, Operation Market Garden.
+I crossed a bridge (Acton Bridge, 66miles) that reminded me of the bridges in Holland which I crossed when I traced the WW2 operation, Operation Market Garden.

 My next target was Market Drayton but I had already cycled in the area between Helsby and Market Drayton a few times.
 However, I did not recognise many of the roads until I reach the turning for the Ice-Cream Farm.
-This section is flat and fast, but to be honest my legs were getting tired so I reduce my effort a little.
+This section is flat and fast, but to be honest, my legs were getting tired so I reduce my effort a little.
 Market Drayton arrived without incident, but the B-road which takes you into Market Drayton was unpleasant due to the traffic.
 However, I understand why this road was chosen over the lanes which run parallel.
-I quick stop at the petrol station in Market Drayton to have a warm bacon sandwich was a good choice as I was starting lag.
+I quick stop at the petrol station in Market Drayton to have a warm bacon sandwich was a good choice as I was starting to lag.

 Organisor: Mike Wigley